Can Constant Social Media Use Be Good for You?

 Is social media bad or good?

 So far, research has failed to pinpoint what, exactly, tips the scale from helpful to harmful when it comes to these virtual communities.
-One study posited that the amount of time you spend on the various algorithms could play a role — particularly because the longer you’re online, the more at risk you are of being exposed to cyberbullying.
+One study posited that the amount of time you spend on the various algorithms could play a role — particularly because the longer you’re online, the more at risk you are of being exposed to cyberbullying and other negative interactions.
 However, even though cyberbullying “has been associated with increased depression” (obviously), most studies haven’t found a direct link between time spent online and negative well-being.
 In other words, you could spend five hours online and not encounter a cyberbully, or you could be attacked by a troll within five minutes of signing on.
 A 2021 study entitled Investigating the Role of Social Media on Mental Health also noted that online addiction is a real problem, which can decrease the user’s quality of sleep and lead to a host of issues, including anxiety and depression.
-For that reason, authors said it was important to consider a user’s time spent online, as well as their specific activities.
+For that reason, authors said it was important to consider the quantity and quality of time spent online.

 There’s also been a lot of research on the risks of social media for teens and children, which makes sense because children, particularly between ages 10-12, become particularly sensitive to validation and admiration from others due to the way their brains are changing at that age, and an undeveloped prefrontal cortex (the part of the brain that regulates our thoughts, actions, and emotions).
 Adults, by contrast, are able to regulate their emotional response to things like likes and comments better — both because the prefrontal cortex is developed and because they tend to have a stronger sense of self.